-This document contains a list of terms and definitions used in the Preferred by Nature Sustainability Framework Programme.

-The definitions included here provide additional details to the requirements of the Sustainability Framework Programme and should be considered normative when interpreting the Sustainability Framework Programme indicators.
+This document contains a list of terms and definitions used in the Preferred by Nature Certification programme.
+The definitions included here provide additional details to the requirements of the Sustainability Framework and should be considered normative when interpreting the Sustainability Framework indicators.
 Where applicable, a reference to a specific source of the definition is given.
 In some cases, no information source is given.